nachomirsol/frontendMasters/javascript-thp/readme.md

 ### object dot notation

-We create an empty object in memory and we fill it with properties, values and function
+We create an empty object in memory and we fill it with properties, values and function.
+Its another way to create objects, but still handcraft everything.

 ```javascript
 const user2 = {}; // create a const in memory, same position in memory with an empty object